jp-um/university_of_malta_LaTeX_dissertation_template/README.md

 This template was clearly needed, as I keep correcting/examining poorly and inconsistently formatted dissertations all the time.
 Updates to the template with examples (2-page landscape table anyone?) are greatly appreciated -- either through pull requestsi, github issues or emails (jean.p.ebejer@um.edu.mt).

 The main file is `dissertation_main.tex`, and this will show you how to organise your dissertation.
-Basically replace all `\blindtext` commands with your content and you are then.
-More easily said than done of course.
+Basically replace all `\blindtext` commands with your content and you are.
+This is obviously a case of something more easily said than done.

 I am also keen on keeping an FAQ with the most common LaTeX problems, which you are bound to face on the night before your submission deadline.